 The District of Columbia’s Solar for All Program is a great example of a comprehensive low-income solar program because it encompasses single-family projects, multifamily affordable housing projects, community solar projects and workforce development.

-The program was established by the Renewable Portfolio Standard Expansion Amendment Act of 2016, which expands DC’s solar capacity, increases the amount of solar generated within the District, and provides the benefits of locally-generated solar energy to low-income households, small businesses, nonprofits, and seniors.
-The program is funded by the Renewable Energy Development Fund (REDF) and administered by the District’s Department of Energy and Environment (DOEE).
-Specifically, Solar for All will provide the benefits of solar electricity to 100,000 low-income households (at or below 80% Area Median Income), and reduce their energy bills by 50% (based on the 2016 residential rate class average) by 2032.
+The Solar for All program was established by the Renewable Portfolio Standard Expansion Amendment Act of 2016, which expands DC’s solar capacity, increases the amount of solar generated within the District, and provides the benefits of locally-generated solar energy to low-income households, small businesses, nonprofits, and seniors.
+(As of its effective date in March 2019, the Clean Energy DC Omnibus Amendments Act of 2018 further increases the amount of local solar required as a percentage of the District’s electricity.)
+The program is funded by the Renewable Energy Development Fund (REDF) and administered by the District’s Department of Energy and Environment (DOEE) and the DC Sustainable Energy Utility (DCSEU).
+Specifically, Solar for All will provide the benefits of solar electricity to 100,000 low-income households (at or below 80% Area Median Income) by 2032, and reduce their energy bills by at least half.

 In the first phase of project development under this program, DOEE announced two Requests for Applications (RFA) for Solar for All Innovation and Expansion Grants in early 2017.